ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please sign subnet creation hash on the ledger device ***
 ```

-On ledger a `Sign Hash` window will be active.
-Navigate to the ledger `Accept` window by using ledger's
+On the ledger a `Sign Hash` window will be active.
+Navigate to the ledger `Accept` window by using the ledger's
 right button, and then authorize the request by pressing both left and right buttons.

 Note that if the ledger is not funded or does not have enough funds, we'll get an error message: